-Some organisms are nothing more than a single cell "all their life" so we call them unicellular (organisms).
-These organisms make up most of the life on Earth.
+Some organisms are nothing more than a single cell "all their life" so we call them unicellular.
 Cell division is a cell's way of reproducing.
 The cell divides into two cells that usually look identical.
-For this reason, cell division is sometimes called "binary fission" to emphasize that a cell has split into two exact copies.
-After cell division the two unicellular organisms usually drift apart.
+For this reason, cell division is sometimes called "binary fission".

-Organisms such as you and I are a collection of many cells, so we are called multicellular (organisms).
-We have specialized cells performing specialized functions but almost every cell in our body has the same genetic information.
-The differences among our cells are due to how they use that information.
+Organisms such as you and I are a collection of many cells, so we are called multicellular.
 Some multicellular organisms reproduce by a method very similar to simple cell division - they just split into two pieces.
-But most multicellular organisms reproduce by a more complicated method
+But most multicellular organisms reproduce by a more complicated method.

 It is important to understand that all multicellular organisms start as a single cell.
-We become multicellular by a series of cell divisions very similar to the way unicellular organisms reproduce, but instead of drifting apart as two separate cells, most of our cells stick together and eventually organize themselves into a specialized "colony" that grows into a multicellular organism
+We become multicellular by a series of cell divisions very similar to the way unicellular organisms reproduce.

-(10^{14}) 100 cells There are about trillion in your body.
-All of these cells were derived from multiple cell divisions and, with minor exceptions, every cell in your body contains the same genetic information.
-Each cell inherited that genetic information from a previous cell and we can track that information all the way back to your first cell when you where nothing more than a "zygote".
+There are about 100 trillion (10^{14}) cells in your body.
+All of these cells were derived from multiple cell divisions.
+Each cell inherited that genetic information from a previous cell.
 A zygote is a single cell created by the union of two sex cells which are called gametes.

 Each cell grows in size between each cell division.
 This "growth phase" is an important time for a cell because during growth a cell feeds and increases in size.
-If there were no cell growth between divisions the cells would divide and divide until nothing remained.

 Genetic information is contained in a very long molecule called DNA.
 That stands for "DeoxyriboNucleic Acid".
-Like letters in a word or words in a sentence, DNA's message provides information for the cell.
-DNA is often described as a cell's "blueprint".
+DNA's message provides information for the cell.
 Long stretches of DNA are organized into chromosomes.
 During cell division it is extremely important that the daughter cells inherit the correct and complete chromosome(s) from their mother cell.